minio/docs/docs/s3fs-fuse-with-minio.md

 echo "access_key:secret_key" > /etc/s3cred
 ```

 Now create a directory to mount the bucket.
+I will use /s3 for this cookbook to keep it simple.

 ```
 mkdir /s3